 Integrating with Mercurial¶

-Mercurial is a Distributed Version Control System (DVCS) system that keeps track of software revisions and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.
+Mercurial is a Distributed Version Control System (DVCS) system that keeps track of software commits and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.

 The plug-in will download a read-only working-copy of the Mercurial repository onto the SpiraTeam server and use that for displaying the list of files/folders.
-The list of revisions will be queried dynamically from this local repository on an as-needed basis.
+The list of commits will be queried dynamically from this local repository on an as-needed basis.
 The plug-in also performs 'pull' requests from the specified remote repository to ensure that the local repository remains up to date.